Rakshan River: Geography

-It is known there as Nag river and runs south-westward.
+At its origin, it is known as Nag river and runs south-westward.
 It unites with the lop stream at a point to west of Nag-e-Kalat.
 It then flows west-south-west through the centre of the long valley which in its centre contains Panjgur city, Makran.
 Parallel with the river also run the Siahan Range in the north and the Zangi Lak hills in the south.
 At its start, the Rakshan possesses little or no water, however, in Panjgur it expands into a series of bright clear pools (kor joh) connected with each other by small water channels running over a pebbly bed.
 The banks here are bordered with numerous date palms and most of the water is used for irrigation.
 To the west of Kallag, the last village in Panjgur is Dabbag, where there are more pools and many long grass, tamarisk and kahur trees in which wild pigs were to be found in the early 20th century.